haiyuan-yu-lab/NetFlow3D/README.md

 - `-L <logfile_path>`: replace `<logfile_path>` with a directory where the log file will be stored.
 If not specified, the log file will be stored in `./log/`.
 - `-t <threads>`: replace `<threads>` with a postive integer.
 This argument specifies the number of threads to use.
 If not specified, NetFlow3D will use five threads.

 We provide example input files in `./example/input/`.
-An example of your command (please run the following command to see if NetFlow3D is working normally):
+Here is an example of your command (please run the following command to see if NetFlow3D is working normally):

 	python NetFlow3D.py -m example/input/mutations.maf -R low -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt -t 10